MrCreaper/Dakedo/README.md

     zip: {
         onCompile: true, // placed in the mods/{mod name} folder
         backups: false,
-        to: ["./"], // folders to place the zip in.
-Add the zip to the current folder, for if you want to add the zip to github and to modio https://github.com/nickelc/upload-to-modio
+        to: [], // folders to copy the zip in.
     },
     modio: {
         token: "", // https://mod.io/me/access > oauth access